meglecz/mkCOInr/doc/content/tutorial.rst

 Download and untar COInr
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You will need to change the date in the filename, and get the up to date link from zenodo for later releases.
+You will need to change the date in the filename, and get the up-to-date link from zenodo for later releases.

 .. code-block:: bash